Featured

 What Is an FNP?

-In addition to working more independently than registered nurses, family nurse practitioners have the opportunity to see patients over time and act as their primary care provider.
-As a primary care medical provider, FNPs can do in-office procedures on a one-time basis or see patients over time for acute or chronic issues.
+FNPs work collaboratively with other healthcare professionals to ensure patients receive comprehensive and coordinated care.
+They also educate patients about disease prevention and wellness.
+Family nurse practitioners have the opportunity to see patients over time and act as their primary care providers.
+FNPs can perform in-office procedures on a one-time basis or see patients over time for acute or chronic issues.

-If a patient sees a family nurse practitioner who specializes in treating diabetes, however, the FNP could perform the entire role that the medical doctor did in the first instance.
-Her training as a FNP—the graduate courses she took, clinical hours and licensing—qualify her to act in that capacity.
+If the same patient sees a family nurse practitioner who specializes in treating diabetes, the FNP can handle all aspects of that visit.
+Her education, training and licensure as an FNP qualify her to act in that capacity.

-The scope of practice for family nurse practitioners makes it an attractive career choice.
-You can feel confident that your graduate school training and clinical hours will provide you with a strong foundation as a primary care provider, as a clinician for specific populations and medical conditions.
-FNPs tend to treat specific types of patients and can provide primary care in settings ranging from urgent care centers to outpatient clinics, looking after patients with needs in women’s health, diabetes management or pediatric acute care.
+Graduate school training and clinical hours provide the foundation for becoming a primary care provider or clinician for specific populations or medical conditions.
+FNPs provide care in settings ranging from urgent care centers to outpatient clinics, looking after patients with needs in areas such as women’s health, diabetes management and pediatric acute care.

-FNPs are trained to perform procedures ranging from sutures, staples and nerve blocks to incision and drainage for wound care.
+FNPs are trained to perform procedures ranging from nerve blocks to incision and drainage for wound care.
 Many family nurse practitioners receive training in other advanced procedures.
-For example, an FNP specializing in women’s health will learn how to perform pap smears and implement family planning methods, such as placing intrauterine devices.
+For example, an FNP specializing in women’s health may learn how to perform Pap smears and implement family planning methods, such as placing intrauterine devices.

 In addition to disease prevention, screening and treatment in an outpatient setting, the family nurse practitioner role includes patient education and guidance.
-This teaching component is often a very rewarding part of the FNP role: It gives nurses a chance to really connect with their patients and, if they can help the patient implement lifestyle or behavioral changes, to make a crucial difference in the long run.
+This teaching component is often a very rewarding part of the FNP role.
+It gives nurses a chance to really connect with their patients and, if they can help the patient implement lifestyle or behavioral changes, to make a crucial difference in the long run.
+Many FNPs say watching a patient’s health improve over time is one of the more rewarding aspects of this nursing career.

 FNPs often co-manage a panel of patients alongside a physician.
-However, the scope of the FNP’s role means that they collaborate with physicians in a way that is quite different from registered nurses.
-You will get to take the lead in most of the assessment and treatment processes, asking for input as needed.
+However, the FNP scope of practice means that they collaborate with physicians in a way that is quite different from RNs.
+As an FNP, you will get to take the lead in most assessment and treatment processes, asking for input as needed.

-How Do I Prepare for the Family Nurse Practitioner Role?
+How Do I Prepare for the FNP Role?

-An MSN-FNP program is typically three years long and requires at least 500 hours of clinical practice.
+An MSN FNP program typically takes three years to complete and requires at least 500 hours of clinical practice.
 Clinical hours are important for gaining competency in new skills and responsibilities.
-It’s the time when you get to begin trying out your new role under the guidance of a supportive clinical preceptor, a person committed to your success and well-being.
+It’s the time when you begin trying out your new role under the guidance of a clinical preceptor, a person committed to your success and well-being.

-Finally, after completing coursework and clinical hours, you will sign up for board exams through the American Association of Nursing Practitioners (AANP) or the American Nurses Credentialing Center (ANCC).
-You will also want to check your state’s licensing requirements for family nurse practitioners in your state, along with how often your license will need to be renewed.
+After completing coursework and clinical hours, you can sign up for board exams through the American Association of Nurse Practitioners (AANP) or the American Nurses Credentialing Center (ANCC).
+You will also want to check your state’s licensing requirements for family nurse practitioners and find out how often your license will need to be renewed.
 Upon passing this exam, you will be a licensed family nurse practitioner.

 Start the Journey to Become a Family Nurse Practitioner